 Still, peaks like this were few and far-between, and the slog was getting tough.
 As 1986 ended, after five years of playing together, despite the local radio success, the video exposure, and the fact that we were now a popular club draw, we were getting the mutual feeling that we’d taken the Jitters as far as we could.

 There wasn’t much songwriting going on, we never rehearsed, and one of the members of the band had developed “personal problems” that threatened to break us up.
-The free recording time at Comfort Sound had lost its charm, even for me: I got sick of trying to convince the other guys that we should do yet another demo.
+The free recording time at Comfort Sound had long since lost its charm, even for me: I got sick of trying to convince the other guys that we should do yet another demo.
 Being a bandleader is truly like trying to corral that clichéd herd of cats.
 Just trying to get everyone in the same room was a challenge, especially since no one was feeling particularly creative or excited.

 Haircut 100: Paul Gross Gets a Trim